 Proposals Submission Deadline: December 30, 2014

-For release in the Advances in Medical Technologies and Clinical Practice (AMTCP) Book Series
+For release in the Advances in Psychology, Mental Health, and Behavioral Studies (APMHBS) Book Series.

 Recommended topics include, but are not limited to, the following:

 • Prevalence rate in underdeveloped countries, developing countries and developed countries